$42.95-$53.21 hourly / $7,445.30-$9,223.42 monthly / $89,343.60-$110,681.04 annual

 Participates in investigations involving fraudulent activities, fraud control, vulnerability assessments, internal controls, inspections, and operational surveys, and reports on findings.

-Fully utilizes the capabilities and functions of standard and specialized office software applications such as data management, spreadsheet, presentation, word processing, and graphics in completing assigned projects.
+Effectively utilizes the capabilities and functions of standard and specialized software programs such as data management, spreadsheet, presentation, word processing, and graphics in completing assigned projects.

 Discusses complex problems with the Director of Internal Audit who reviews completed assignments for adherence to principles and established standards as well as the soundness of conclusions.

-Documents completed work in a clear and organized manner to facilitate review by management staff.
+Documents completed audit work in a clear and organized manner to facilitate review by management staff.

 Performs follow up reviews as necessary to assure corrective actions have been implemented.